Re-Parole

 Employment Authorization Based on Re-Parole

-If you were paroled with a “UHP” class of admission before September 30, 2024 and your re-parole application has been approved, you remain employment-authorized incident to your parole and may work up to 90 days based on your new form I-94 while waiting for your new EAD card.
+If you were paroled before September 30, 2024 and your re-parole application has been approved, you remain employment-authorized incident to your parole and may work up to 90 days based on your new form I-94 attached to the re-parole approval (form I-797A) while waiting for your new EAD card.

 Requesting a Partial Fee Waiver

-• a benefits verification letter from the social services showing you are receiving means-tested benefits such as Medicaid, food stamps or cash assistance;
+• a benefits verification letter from the social services showing that at least one person in your household is receiving means-tested benefits such as Medicaid, CHIP, food stamps or cash assistance;

 • your last year’s tax return showing income less than 150% of federal poverty level; or